China, Russia welcome Korean peace efforts with diplomacy in overdrive

 Pyongyang has remained silent over its agreement for the summits since Chung returned from the North, although officials in Seoul have said they expect to continue working talks soon to work out details for the inter-Korean summit.

-South Korea’s Yonhap news agency reported that North Korea’s Foreign Minister Ri Yong Ho was seen in Beijing Capital International Airport on Thursday and speculated that he was on his way to Sweden.

-Swedish media reported last week that Ri would visit soon to meet Sweden’s Foreign Minister Margot Wallstrom.
-Their talks, according to Japan’s Kyodo News Agency, could touch on three Korean Americans currently detained in North Korea.
+Ri’s sudden visit to Sweden spurred talk that the summit could take place there.
 Sweden’s embassy in Pyongyang represents U.S. diplomatic interests in North Korea in the absence of U.S. diplomatic relations with the country.

-There is speculation that the summit between Trump and Kim could take place in either Sweden, Switzerland or a South Korean village in the Demilitarized Zone (DMZ) on the frontier with the North, where a truce was signed in 1953 to halt fighting in the Korean War.

-Reporting by Christine Kim; Additional reporting by Josh Smith in SEOUL, Chang-Ran Kim in TOKYO; Editing by Simon Cameron-Moore
+Additional reporting by Josh Smith in SEOUL, Chang-Ran Kim in TOKYO, and Johan Sennero and Daniel Dickson in STOCKHOLM; Editing by Simon Cameron-Moore